RobEin/docs/docs/csharp/language-reference/keywords/where-generic-type-constraint.md

 The `where` clause in a generic definition specifies constraints on the types that are used as arguments for type parameters in a generic type, method, delegate, or local function.
 Constraints can specify interfaces, base classes, or require a generic type to be a reference, value, or unmanaged type.
 They declare capabilities that the type argument must possess.

-For example, you can declare a generic class, `MyGenericClass`, such that the type parameter `T` implements the <xref:System.IComparable%601> interface:
+For example, you can declare a generic class, `AGenericClass`, such that the type parameter `T` implements the <xref:System.IComparable%601> interface:

 [!code-csharp[using an interface constraint](~/samples/snippets/csharp/keywords/GenericWhereConstraints.cs#1)]